solliancenet/Solliance_AI_Led_business_process_automation/README.md

 # AI-led business process automation

-Trey Research Inc. is a prominent specialized healthcare group consisting of multiple participating physician offices throughout the United States.
-During the intake process, a physician interviews patients to collect brief health history and preliminary observations regarding their general mood toward healthcare services rendered in the past.
-This data helps identify potential candidates for various medicinal studies.
-Typically a patient with a more positive view of healthcare is more apt to participate in these critical studies.
-Furthermore, the health history provides insight into which studies may apply to the patient.

-Intake form documents are provided to Trey Research Inc. in PDF format and uploaded to an Azure storage account via an existing on-premises application.
-The process of scanning and digitizing the documents takes too much time and is delayed during day-to-day urgencies.
-Trey Research is looking to automate the business process of ingesting and processing this form data while adding flexible search functionality to their existing hospital portal.
-They want to make sure the data is easily discoverable, and no PII information shows up in search results to less privileged users.
+Contoso Healthcare is a major hospital network consisting of multiple locations across the United States.
+Many critical business processes revolve around data acquisition via paper forms such as patient intake, patient satisfaction surveys, and employee safety reports.
+Image representations of completed forms get uploaded on a nightly basis through an Azure File Share.
+Upstream systems provide images of these forms to an Azure storage account on a nightly basis.
+Currently, the data from these form images are processed manually and entered into the system by employees.
+Contoso Healthcare is looking to automate the business process of ingesting and processing form data while adding an enhanced search functionality that leverages AI into their existing hospital portal.
+The content of some of the form fields is free-text; therefore, they also have concerns regarding divulging PII in search results to less privileged users.
 They also need a high-level dashboard to keep them informed of the ratio of patients presenting with a positive versus negative outlook to their healthcare services.

 June 2021